christ-offer/gpt-functions-gui/README.md

 * /image - image to text captioner
 * /scrape - web scraper
 * /save 'filename' - saves entire conversation history to file in history folder
-* /help - returns a list of all available functions

 ### Coding Assistant commands